explorer7-foundation/source/README.md

   <summary>Standard installation</summary>

 **Pre-Requirements**
-1. explorer7 package from releases
+1. The explorer7 package from releases.
-2. Valid Windows 7 x64 installation medium, in the same language as your system
+2. A valid Windows 7 x64 installation medium, in the same language as your system.

 **How-to**
-1. Mount Windows 7 install media by double clicking on it
+1. Mount your Windows 7 install media by double-clicking it.
-2. Have the explorer7 package extracted somewhere handy.
-A good folder would be `X:\Program Files\explorer7`
+2. Extract the explorer7 package to a suitable location.
+For example: `X:\Program Files\explorer7`, or `X:\explorer7`.
-3. Run ex7forw8.exe.
+3. Run Ex7forW8.exe.
 The installer will ask for Windows 7 files.
-You can select any of the 2 options provided the installation media is mounted.
+You can select either option for installation, provided that the installation media is mounted.
 4. You should see the following dialog if the installer succeeded:

    ![image](https://github.com/user-attachments/assets/4772d2b2-e355-4d85-82a5-efe2a1a18539)

-5. If you wish to switch your shell to the Windows 7 explorer right now, use the option for it.
-You can always change back by running ex7forw8.exe once again and selecting the "Use Windows 8 explorer" option (this is currently misnamed, all it does is revert to your system's default shell)
+5. After that, when you wish to switch your shell to the Windows 7 explorer, select the applicable option.
+You can always change back by running Ex7forW8.exe once again and selecting the "Use Windows 8 explorer" option (this is currently a misnomer, it actually reverts to your system's default shell, which in most cases is the modern explorer executable).
 6. Enjoy!
 </details>

-In case you have an unsupported explorer.exe version you wish to try your luck on, or your installation medium is in another language, you may try **manually patching and installing** providing your own files:
+If you have an unsupported explorer.exe file from another Windows release that you want to use, or your installation medium is in another language, you can try **manually patching and installing** with your own files:

 <details>
   <summary>Manual Installation/Patching</summary>

 **Pre-Requirements:**
-1. explorer7 package from releases
+1. The explorer7 package from releases.
 2. [CFF Explorer](https://ntcore.com/files/CFF_Explorer.zip)
-3. Valid installation medium of your choice (Windows XP x64 - Windows 7 SP1 x64)
+3. Valid installation medium of your choice (Windows XP x64 - Windows 7 SP1 x64).
-4. [7-Zip](https://www.7-zip.org/) or [WinRAR](https://www.win-rar.com/start.html) unless you want to mount install.wim using DISM to extract a few files like a maniac
+4. [7-Zip](https://www.7-zip.org/) or [WinRAR](https://www.win-rar.com/start.html) unless you want to mount install.wim using DISM to extract a few files.
-5. Slight experience utilizing a personal computer
+5. Experience with utilizing a personal computer and advanced file modification.

 **Step 1 - Fetching files**

-**NOTE:** Windows XP did not have MUI files You only need the `explorer.exe` from it.
-You can also skip the en-US folder creation part.

 1. Mount your install media
 2. Open `\sources\install.wim` using your archiver of choice (listed 2 in the pre-requirements)